Samsung/tizen-docs/docs/application/tizen-studio/quick-start/qtv.md

 # Quickstart Guide for TV

-This quickstart guide walks you through a default installation of Tizen Studio and how to create a basic TV app.
-Follow the steps or video demo for getting hands on with TV app development, and get yourself up and running instantly.
+This quickstart guide walks you through a default installation of Tizen Studio and how to create a basic TV application.
+Follow the steps or video demo to get hands-on with TV app development, and get yourself up and running instantly.

 <style>
 .center {